google/WebFundamentals/src/_langs/en/updates/2015-09-01-automating-resource-selection-with-client-hints.markdown

 tags:
 - performance
 - clienthints
-description:
+description: Image optimization is hard and automation is the key to success.
 permalink: /updates/2015/09/automating-resource-selection-with-client-hints.html
+featured-image: /web/updates/images/2015-09-01-automating-resource-selection-with-client-hints/ch-negotiation.png
 ---

 Building for the web gives you unparalleled reach.
 Your web application is a click away and available on most every connected device&mdash;smartphone, tablet, laptop and desktop, TV, and more&mdash;regardless of the brand or the platform.
-To deliver the best experience you've, of course, built a [responsive site](https://developers.google.com/web/fundamentals/layouts/index?hl=en) that adapts the presentation and functionality for each form-factor, and now you're running down your performance checklist to ensure that the application loads as
+To deliver the best experience you've built a
+[responsive site](https://developers.google.com/web/fundamentals/layouts/index?hl=en) that
+adapts the presentation and functionality for each form-factor, and now you're running down your performance checklist to ensure that the application loads as